-Those of us who embrace autumn with an open heart and the hope of a fully restocked wardrobe will not consider a shift into knitwear to be premature this week.
+Those of us who embrace fall with an open heart and the hope of a fully restocked wardrobe will not consider a shift into knitwear to be premature this week.
 The weather has been relatively mild—so what?
 I'm ready for wool, and I'm particularly ready for a rising knitwear trend that feels fresh, grown-up, and quite easy to look really good in.

 Keep scrolling to see how other girls are wearing their chosen knitted co-ords, and shop some of the best around.

-Your pieces don't have to match in their knit (zoom in on Beatrice to see the difference between her skirt and jumper), but it is nice to match in color for the ultimate super-rich look.
+Your pieces don't have to match in their knit (zoom in on Beatrice to see the difference between her skirt and sweater), but it is nice to match in color for the ultimate super-rich look.

 Cream and brown hues are particularly prevalent in this knitwear realm.

 Chloé found her knitted co-ords at COS, so don't be fooled into thinking this is a trend you can't buy on a budget.

 Ellie's soft-pink roll-neck and tube skirt are effortless.
 What's more, they're from H&M.